Kendall And Kylie Jenner's Brand Responds To Tupac Shirt Lawsuit

 On July 10, the Kendall + Kylie brand responded to Miller's lawsuit: "Canada Inc, the licensee manufacturer of the K + K brand, purchased a very small quantity of vintage T-shirts with performer images already on them.
 Only two Tupac T-shirts were sold before being pulled from distribution," the Jenners said in a statement.
 "Canada Inc did not copy anyone's image, remove any copyright notice from any image or attempt to exploit Mr. Miller's claimed right of publicity."

-The sisters added that "no infringement or violation of anyone's rights" had occurred because they purchased the photos from a company that was authorized to license them.
+The sisters added that "no infringement or violation of anyone's rights" had occurred because they purchased the photos from a company that was authorised to license them.

 It is, of course, up to a judge to decide whether or not the lawsuit holds water, but the number of t-shirts sold is irrelevant if copyright infringement did occur.